-We’re are off to California, and one or two other states, like that other well-known communist, Lucille Ball*, pictured right.
+We’re are off to California, and one or two other states, like that other well-known communist, Lucille Ball*, pictured in the episode of the same title.
 (I’m not really a communist, but I could probably pass for one in the US.)

 All we have to do now is get passport photos taken that are acceptable to HMG.
 The ones I took at home were perfect, apart from being the wrong colour background (it was cream, as the guidance asks for) and on the wrong paper.
 (Kodak photo paper on a Kodak printer – oh how the mighty have fallen.)